donqustix/emugaboy/README.md

 # emugaboy

 Q: What's done at the moment?
 A: Almost all the CPU's instructions are implemented, and they pass Blargg's tests.
 The emulator supports ROMs without a MBC chip.
-Timers, audio, and joypad are not supported.
+Audio is not supported.

 ## Building
 The project requires g++ that supports C++17.